-As a junior exploration company with no source of revenue, the Company will likely seek additional funding in the foreseeable future to complete the development and permitting of the CDS project.
-The inability of the Company to raise additional funds could adversely affect the Company's business plan, including its ability continue as a going concern and perform exploration activities on, and maintain its existing properties.
+As a junior exploration company with no source of revenue, the Company will seek additional funding in the foreseeable future to complete the development and permitting of the CDS project.
+The inability of the Company to raise additional funds could adversely affect the Company's business plan, including its ability continue as a going concern.